Dragon1 Standard: Architecture

 Concept Sketches and Principle Details Diagram

-Now the architect takes all the concepts and writes and draws down the definition of the concept, an overview of the concept and the way the concept works in general (its first principle) and he creates a drawing of how the concept will work and be applied in this particular case.
-Sometimes a concept has to be adjusted to the context.
-The architect discovers and reveals all kinds of elements (at the logical level) and components (at the physical level) that need to collaborate to get the principles going.
+Now, the architect takes all the concepts and writes and draws down the definition of the concept, an overview of the concept, and the way the concept works in general (its first principle).
+He draws a drawing of how the concept will work and be applied in this case.
+Sometimes, a concept has to be adjusted to the context.
+The architect discovers and reveals all elements (at the logical level) and components (at the physical level) that must collaborate to get the principles going.

 ConceptPrincipleKey Elements